-- Waiver type (Public Interest, Non-Availability, or Unreasonable Cost);= Recipient name and Unique Entity Identifier (UEI); - Award information (Federal Award Identification Number, Assistance Listing number); - A brief description of the award- project objectives, location, and the specific infrastructure project involved; - Total estimated Financial Assistance award value, inclusive of recipient cost share; - Total estimated infrastructure costs (estimated costs of the Iron, Steel, Manufactured Products and Construction Materials being purchased under the award and utilized in the infrastructure project); - List and description of iron or steel item(s), manufactured goods, and/or construction material(s) the recipient seeks to waive from the Buy America Requirement, including name, cost, quantity(ies), country(ies) of origin, and relevant Product Service Codes (PSC) and North American Industry Classification System (NAICS) codes for each; - A detailed justification as to how the non-domestic item(s) is/are essential the project; - A certification that the recipient made a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and non-proprietary communications with potential suppliers; - A justification statement-based on one of the applicable justifications outlined above-as to why the listed items cannot be procured domestically, including the due diligence performed (e.g., market research, industry outreach, cost analysis, cost-benefit analysis) by the recipient to attempt to avoid the need for a waiver.
-This justification may cite, if applicable, the absence of any Buy America-compliant bids received for domestic products in response to a solicitation;
+- Waiver type (Public Interest, Non-Availability, or Unreasonable Cost); - Recipient name and Unique Entity Identifier (UEI); - Award information (Federal Award Identification Number, Assistance Listing number); - A brief description of the project, its location, and the specific infrastructure involved; - Total estimated project cost, with estimated federal share and recipient cost share breakdowns; - Total estimated infrastructure costs, with estimated federal share and recipient cost share breakdowns; - List and description of iron or steel item(s), manufactured goods, and/or construction material(s) the recipient seeks to waive from the Buy America Requirement, including name, cost, quantity(ies), country(ies) of origin, and relevant Product Service Codes (PSC) and North American Industry Classification System (NAICS) codes for each; - A detailed justification as to how the non-domestic item(s) is/are essential the project; - A certification that the recipient made a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and non-proprietary communications with potential suppliers; - A justification statement-based on one of the applicable justifications outlined above as to why the listed items cannot be procured domestically, including the due diligence performed (e.g., market research, industry outreach, cost analysis, cost-benefit analysis) by the recipient to attempt to avoid the need for a waiver.
+This justification may cite, if applicable, the absence of any Buy America-compliant bids received for domestic products in response to a solicitation; and - Anticipated impact to the project if no waiver is issued.